ualers/Ai_moving_the_mouse_randomly/README.md

 # Artificial intelligence moving the mouse

-This is an artificial intelligence for moving the mouse
+📚This is an artificial intelligence for moving the mouse

 initial version containing 1,000,000 movement variations